synxty/idea/index.md

 - **Evasion:** The character's ability to dodge incoming attacks, reducing the likelihood of taking **Damage**.
 - **Block Power:** The ability of a character to block incoming damage.
 - **Block Chance:** The likelihood of a character successfully blocking an incoming attack.

-#### 3.2.3.
-General Attributes

-In addition to offensive and defensive attributes, **General Attributes** hold a significant role in shaping a character's battlefield performance.
-These attributes encompass a character's speed and the area covered by their abilities.
-Understanding these attributes is crucial for strategic decision-making and optimizing the impact of your **Legends** during combat.

-- **Health:** This attribute determines the maximum amount of **Damage** a character can endure before succumbing to defeat.
-- **Speed:** The character's swiftness in action, influencing the order in which they cast their abilities during the **Battle Phase**.
-- **Range:** The effective distance from which a character can engage in combat, determining their reach on the battlefield.
-- **Area of Effect:** The area covered by a character's abilities, influencing how many opponents or allies on adjacent tiles are affected.

 ### 3.3.
 Team Cohesion Attributes